Chaofan-Gong/claude-to-chatgpt-netlify/README.md

 ![Version 0.0.1](https://img.shields.io/badge/Version-0.0.1-blue) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Built with Node.js](https://img.shields.io/badge/Built%20with-Node.js-green)](https://nodejs.org/)

 A Node.js Netlify Function based port of [jtsang4/claude-to-chatgpt](https://github.com/jtsang4/claude-to-chatgpt)'s cloudflare-worker.js.
+This project converts the API of Anthropic's Claude model to the OpenAI Chat API format.

 Netlify Function calls offer _slightly_ more resources than Cloudflare Workers and may be more performant in some use cases.

-This project converts the API of Anthropic's Claude model to the OpenAI Chat API format.

-- ✨ Call Claude API like OpenAI ChatGPT API
-- ~~💦 Support streaming response~~ (_Netlify Functions do not support streaming_)
-- 🐻 Support claude-instant-1, claude-2 models

 A PHP port, designed to deploy on DigitalOcean App Platform, is available [samestrin/claude-to-chatgpt-digitalocean](https://github.com/samestrin/claude-to-chatgpt-digitalocean) here.

+## Dependencies

+- **Node.js**: The script runs in a Node.js environment.
+- **node-fetch**: A Node.js module used for making HTTP requests to external APIs.

+## Features

+- **API Compatibility**: Enables Claude model integration by mimicking the OpenAI ChatGPT API structure.
+- **Model Flexibility**: Supports various configurations of Claude models including claude-instant-1 and claude-2.
+- **Performance Optimization**: Utilizes the enhanced capabilities of Netlify Functions for improved performance over alternatives like Cloudflare Workers.

 ## Deploy to Netlify